|Non Food |

 What is Mono and Diglycerides

 Mono and Diglycerides are fat based emulsifier and are made by reacting glycerol (fat based) with fats and oils.
 Mono and diglycerides can be made from beef, pork, or soybean fat.
 Only soybean or zabiha slaughtered cow fat based Mono and Diglyceries are Halal.
 A Halal or Kosher symbol (which meet the Islamic dietary requirements) on a food package containing Mono and Diglycerides indicates that it is obtained from soybean fat.
+In the absence of Halal or Kosher symbol on the package Muslim consumers should contact the manufacturer to find out the source of Mono & Diglycerides.

 What is Lactose